 How to Avoid a Cash Flow Crisis: Know Your Business

-No one type or size of business is immune from the plague of cash flow problems.
-While they are most likely to strike a younger business when management is more prone to underestimating its sales-cycles or collection time-frames, all businesses become susceptible when the economy unexpectedly down-shifts, exposing them to sudden shifts in demand.
-Small businesses, especially, bear the brunt of the cash flow problems of their corporate clients who decide to unilaterally extend their payment terms well beyond the standard 30 days.
+No one type or size of business is immune to the plague of cash flow problems.
+While they are most likely to strike a younger business when management is more prone to underestimating its sales cycles or collection time frames, all businesses become susceptible when the economy unexpectedly downshifts, exposing them to sudden shifts in demand.
+Small businesses, especially, bear the brunt of the cash flow problems of their corporate clients, who often unilaterally extend their payment terms well beyond the standard 30 days.

 For some business owners, the most haunting cash flow problem is the one that occurs with profitable businesses experiencing a growth spurt only to find that their cash flow can’t keep up with their increasing expenses.
-Similarly, businesses that expand rapidly often run into cash crunches because they let their accounts receivables get out of control.
+Similarly, businesses that expand rapidly often encounter cash crunches because they allow their accounts receivable to become unmanageable.

 The chances of surviving any of these critical business junctures are slim at best for businesses that take cash flow management lightly.
-Nothing short of a deliberate and disciplined process for tracking, analyzing and forecasting the business’ cash flow situation can ensure business survival, and, ultimately, business success.
+Nothing short of a deliberate and disciplined process for tracking, analyzing, and forecasting the business’s cash flow situation can ensure business survival, and, ultimately, business success.

-Since small businesses tend to rely on their speed and flexibility to react to changing circumstances, keeping paper-based ledgers and records, or even a basic electronic spreadsheet would not provide the sort of information needed to make effective decisions.
-Small business owners need the ability to keep their finger on the pulse of their cash needs, and they need to be able to foresee when and from where their cash is going to come.
-With the technology available today, small business owners can have affordable access to the most state-of-the art cash management solutions.
+Since small businesses often rely on their speed and flexibility to react to changing circumstances, maintaining paper-based ledgers and records, or even a basic electronic spreadsheet, would not provide the type of information needed to make effective decisions.
+Small business owners need the ability to stay informed about their cash needs and accurately forecast when and from where their cash will come.
+With the technology available today, small business owners can access affordable, state-of-the-art cash management solutions.

 Businesses Need to Know the Best Sources for Meeting Cash Needs

-Even the best managed businesses meet with unexpected expenses that can throw off their cash projections.
-A sudden business opportunity arises, the need to replace a key employee, the need to ramp up for a big contract, or the sudden loss of a contract, are unexpected occurrences that can put a long-lasting strain on cash flow.
-For many small businesses, finding a lending source may take too long, or they may not be able to qualify for a loan.
+Even the best-managed businesses encounter unexpected expenses that can disrupt their cash projections.
+A sudden business opportunity arises, the need to replace a key employee, the need to ramp up for a major contract, or the unexpected loss of a contract are all occurrences that can put a long-lasting strain on cash flow.
+For many small businesses, finding a lending source can be time-consuming, or they may not qualify for a loan.

-Although it does seem like an expensive short-term loan, the business has cash in hand, while the third-party buyer of the invoices is tasked with chasing down the payments from customers.
-But, this approach, along with other creative uses of cash flow, can only work within a highly structured cash flow management system.
+Although it may seem like an expensive short-term loan, the business has cash in hand, while the third-party buyer of the invoices is responsible for collecting payments from customers.
+However, this approach, along with other creative uses of cash flow, can only be effective within a highly structured cash flow management system.

-Other ways to raise capital quickly might include selling off slow moving inventory at reduced prices.
-Although, it would be important to let your customer’s know that the price reduction is only temporary.
+Other ways to raise capital quickly might include selling off slow-moving inventory at reduced prices.
+Although it is important to let your customers know that the price reduction is only temporary.
 If your business owns equipment, you can arrange to sell it to a lender which, in turn, leases it back to your business, creating, in effect, a loan on equipment you own.
-Of course, you can sell unnecessary assets such as unused equipment, furnishings or space.
+Of course, you can sell unnecessary assets such as unused equipment, furnishings, or space.

 Businesses Need to Know How to Avoid a Cash Flow Crisis